psf/black/CONTRIBUTING.md

 is not perfect but saves a lot of release overhead as now the releaser does not need to go back and workout what to add to the `CHANGES.md` for each release.

+### Style Changes

+If a change would affect the advertised code style, please modify the documentation (The _Black_ code style) to reflect that change.
+Patches that fix unintended bugs in formatting don't need to be mentioned separately though.

 ### Docs Testing

 If you make changes to docs, you can test they still build locally too.